IBM/watson-assistant-multi-bot-agent/README.md

 - Copy and save `Workspace ID` for later use.
 - Repeat above steps in section [Configure application with bots details](#3-configure-application-with-bots-details) for all the other bots also.

-- Go to IBM Cloud dashboard and click on the Watson Assistant service instance.
+- Go to IBM Cloud Resource list and click on the Watson Assistant service instance.
 - Copy `API Key` and `Url` using the copy buttons as shown in below image or using the `Show Credentials` and copying the field contents.
 Save them in a text file for later use.
 ![CopyAPIKeyAndUrl](images/CopyAPIKeyAndUrl.png)